Bernese Rescue & Rehoming

 • assist with collecting dogs, sometimes at short notice,

-• help with transporting dogs, for example occasionally a dog has to be moved across country in a relay operation,
+• help with transporting dogs, for example occasionally a dog has to be moved across country in a co-ordinated relay operation,

 • fostering dogs for a short period, this can be for days, weeks or months depending on the circumstances which could simply be whilst a rehome is properly processed or the owner goes through a difficult patch such as a hospital stay or other temporary change in circumstances.